dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-your-database.md

 ![Snowflake connection details](/img/docs/dbt-cloud/snowflake-conn-details.png)

-**Note:** A crucial part of working with dbt atop snowflake is ensuring that users (in development environments) and/or service accounts (in deployment to production environments) have the correct permissions to take actions on Snowflake!
+**Note:** A crucial part of working with dbt atop Snowflake is ensuring that users (in development environments) and/or service accounts (in deployment to production environments) have the correct permissions to take actions on Snowflake!
 Here is documentation of the [dbt Labs recommended Snowflake permissions](snowflake-permissions).

 ### Username / Password